The two-spin enigma: from the helium atom to quantum ontology: One spin is almost fine, two spins are really weird.

 \subsection{Further investigations.}

+Given the previous conundrum, it is appropriate to seek more expert advice, so let's call textbook quantum mechanics (TBQM) for more explanations \cite{TBQM1,TBQM2,TBQM3}.
 In the previous part we introduced the states $|+\rangle$ and $|-\rangle$, corresponding to the results $+\hbar/2$ and $-\hbar/2$ of a measurement of the projection of the electron's spin in an $Oz$ direction.
 Measuring the spin of an electron in an atom is not easy, but it can be done for atoms with a single `active' electron, this is the principle of the Stern and Gerlach experiment we have already talked about, initially carried out with silver atoms.
 The $Oz$ direction of the measurement corresponds to the direction of a magnetic field gradient that { the atom experiences} in the device, and must be chosen beforehand; a measurement along $Oz$ does not tell what the result would be in another direction, $Ox$ or $Oy$ for example (see Fig. 1).
 Nevertheless, repeating the same measurement along $Oz$ will -- not surprisingly -- give the same result.
 So from now on we will add a subscript indicating the measurement direction, such as $|\pm_x \rangle$ for $Ox$, and $|\pm_z \rangle$ for $Oz$.

-We can then try to chain several measurements: first along $Oz$, which gives let's say $+\hbar/2$, then { along} $Ox$, then { along} $Oz$ again.
-Theory and experiment say that the second measurement, along $Ox$, gives a random result $\pm \hbar/2$, with probabilities of 1/2.
-Why not, so let's assume that we find $+\hbar/2$, and let's go back to the projection { component} along $Oz$ that we knew before; but if we make the measurement again along $Oz$, we find a random result $\pm \hbar/2$, with probabilities of 1/2: {\bf everything happens as if measuring along $Ox$ had erased the previously known result along $Oz$!} { So already with a single spin 1/2 particle, a strange vanishing of some properties can be observed - maybe a hint of what is going on with the more tricky two-spin situation.} \\